hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

     qsub job_script.sh

-There is no billing for using this partition.
+No credits are consumed when using this partition.

-For some additional information, you can visit https://docs.hpc.ugent.be/interactive_debug/.
+For some additional information, see the documentation on the HPC-UGent Tier-2 interactive and debug cluster: https://docs.hpc.ugent.be/interactive_debug/.

 Software